inductiva/inductiva/docs/prerequisites/osX.md

 ---

 Awesome!
 Now that pip is updated and Python is set in your PATH, you’re all set for [installing the Inductiva Python Package](console.inductiva.ai) and start simulating!

+If you run into any issues or challenges while installing the API, please reach out to us at support@inductiva.ai.
+We’d love to help troubleshoot and find ways to make the setup process even smoother.